Thanks to the new M1 SoC, the MacBook Air can be used quickly, and without a fan, it is silent. However, it loses a few points on the B grade.

 Previous versions of the MacBook Air could not be upgraded.
 The RAM and SSD were firmly soldered, so willing hobbyists only had the option of cleaning the fan.
 With the new passively cooled MacBook Air, this option is also no longer available.
 The last remaining maintenance measure consists of changing the thermal paste if the CPU temperatures start to rise after two years.
 At least if you have a suitable special screwdriver.

-Conversely, this also means that you have to think carefully in advance which configuration of the MacBook Air you exactly need.
+Conversely, this also means that you have to think carefully in advance about which configuration of the MacBook Air you exactly need.
 While the M1 SoC (regardless of whether it has 7 or 8 graphics cores) and the 8GB RAM are well dimensioned for normal use, you should consider upgrading to 512GB internal storage, as the 256GB of the basic configuration fill up quite quickly.

 Sound: pretty good